18F/handbook/docs/03-policies/2019 Summit.md

 ##### Already covered by CivicActions:
 *   Breakfast provided by hotel on W, Th, F, S
 *   Lunches catered on W, Th, F
-*   Dinners with the team - W, Th, F
+*   Dinners with the team on W, Th, F

 ##### Non-reimbursable expenses:
 *   Food on days that CivicActions has already covered meal expenses (see above)